lcsouzamenezes/tornado-core/README.md

 > Generating SNARK proof
 > Proof time: 9117.051ms
 > Sending withdraw transaction through relay
 > Transaction submitted through the relay.
-View transaction on etherscan https://kovan.etherscan.io/tx/0xcb21ae8cad723818c6bc7273e83e00c8393fcdbe74802ce5d562acad691a2a7b
+View transaction on etherscan https://ropsten.etherscan.io/tx/0xcb21ae8cad723818c6bc7273e83e00c8393fcdbe74802ce5d562acad691a2a7b
 > Transaction mined in block 17036120
 > Done

 ## Deploy ETH Tornado Cash
 1. `cp .env.example .env`
 1. Tune all necessary params
-1. `npx truffle migrate --network kovan --reset --f 2 --to 4`
+1. `npx truffle migrate --network ropsten --reset --f 2 --to 4`

 ## Deploy ERC20 Tornado Cash
 1. `cp .env.example .env`
 1. Tune all necessary params
-1. `npx truffle migrate --network kovan --reset --f 2 --to 3`
+1. `npx truffle migrate --network ropsten --reset --f 2 --to 3`
-1. `npx truffle migrate --network kovan --reset --f 5`
+1. `npx truffle migrate --network ropsten --reset --f 5`

 **Note**.
 If you want to reuse the same verifier for all the instances, then after you deployed one of the instances you should only run 4th or 5th migration for ETH or ERC20 contracts respectively (`--f 4 --to 4` or `--f 5`).